 Configuration

 The behavior of sq is configurable using configuration files.
-There is the configuration for the cryptographic policy and the configuration for sq.
-The configuration for the cryptographic policy is used by Sequoia PGP and thus determines the behavior of sq concerning cipher algorithms, hashes and the like (for details see below).
+There are two separate sources of configuration values: the configuration for the cryptographic policy, and the configuration for sq.
+The configuration for the cryptographic policy is used by the underlying Sequoia PGP and thus determines the behavior of sq concerning cipher algorithms, hashes and the like (for details see below).

-There is a second file configuring sq: Selection of default keyservers, default expiration times for newly generated keys, default ciphers, etc. Additionally this configuration allows to override the settings for the cryptographic policy.
+The sq configuration file is in TOML format, and sets the selection of default keyservers, default expiration times for newly generated keys, default ciphers, etc. This configuration takes priority, and thus allows overriding settings from the cryptographic policy.

 The cryptographic policy configuration is located in /etc/crypto-policies/back-ends/sequoia.config.
 The configuration for sq in ~/.config/sequoia/sq/config.toml.